iamavinashsingh/kritiq/README.md

 > **Kritiq** is an AI-powered code review and auto-fix agent for Visual Studio Code.
 It reviews entire folders, understands project context, and applies transparent, reversible fixes directly inside your editor — like a calm senior engineer reviewing your codebase.

 ---
+### Right-Click → Review (Zero Context Switching)

+No chat windows.
+No copy-paste.

+Just:

+1. Right-click any folder in the VS Code Explorer
+2. Select **“Kritiq: Auto-Fix & Review Code”**
+3. Watch Kritiq analyze and fix files in place

+---
+## How to Use

+1. Open a project folder in VS Code
+2. Set your Gemini API key:

+   * Settings → `Kritiq AI` → `API Key`
+3. Right-click a folder
+4. Select **Kritiq: Auto-Fix & Review Code**
+5. Watch progress in:

+   * Notification bar
+   * Output panel: **“Kritiq AI Logs”**

+---

 ## Why Kritiq Exists